odan/odan.github.io/_posts/2021-02-07-php-rabbitmq.md

 ## Installation

-Next we have to install a RabbitMQ client for PHP.

 RabbitMQ uses a protocol called AMQP by default.
 To be able to communicate with RabbitMQ you need a library that understands the same protocol as RabbitMQ.
 This tutorial covers [AMQP 0-9-1](https://www.rabbitmq.com/tutorials/amqp-concepts.html), which is an open, general-purpose protocol for messaging.
 There are a number of clients for RabbitMQ in many languages.

+Next we have to install a RabbitMQ client for PHP.
 We'll use the `php-amqplib` in this tutorial.

-Open your PHP project and run:
+Open your project and run:

 ```
 composer require php-amqplib/php-amqplib